Gordon999/Pico_Calculator/README.md

-# Pico_Calculator
+7# Pico_Calculator

 Simple calculator based on a Raspberry Pi Pico, SSD1306 display and a matrix keyboard.
 Written in Micropython.

-It can peform simply calculations eg +,-,* or /, as well as some maths functions eg log, ^X etc
+It can peform simple calculations eg +,-,* or /, as well as some maths functions eg log, ^X etc

 ## Schematic
 ![schematic](calculator.jpg)